-Specify Loaded Tags
+How To: Specify Loaded Tags

 - In the Annotate tab>Tag panel, expand the panel title and click (Loaded Tags). - 2.
-In the Tags dialog box, click Load Family... - 3.
-In the Library, open the Annotations folder. - 4.
+In the Tags dialog box, Use the Filter field to limit the types of tags you are looking for by discipline. - 3.
+Click Load Family... - 4.
+In the Load Family dialog box, navigate to the appropriate library and folder. - 5.
 Select the required tags and click Open .
-Hold down <Ctrl> to select multiple tags. - 5.
+Hold down <Ctrl> or <Shift> to select multiple tags. - 6.
 When you have loaded all of the tags that you typically need for a project, click OK.